disposab1e/okd-lab/docs/01_install_lab.md

 ```

-## Open your VNC tunnel and connect with your VNC lcient
+## Open your VNC tunnel and connect with your VNC client

 ```bash
 [home@home]